aimacode/aima-python/CONTRIBUTING.md

 # Choice of Programming Languages

 Are we right to concentrate on Java and Python versions of the code?
 I think so; both languages are popular; Java is fast enough for our purposes, and has reasonable type declarations (but can be verbose); Python is popular and has a very direct mapping to the pseudocode in the book (but lacks type declarations and can be slow).
-The [TIOBE Index](http://www.tiobe.com/tiobe_index) says the top five most popular languages are:
+The [TIOBE Index](http://www.tiobe.com/tiobe_index) says the top seven most popular languages, in order, are:

-        Java, C, C++, C#, Python
+        Java, C, C++, C#, Python, PHP, Javascript

 So it might be reasonable to also support C++/C# at some point in the future.
 It might also be reasonable to support a language that combines the terse readability of Python with the type safety and speed of Java; perhaps Go or Julia.
-And finally, Javascript is the language of the browser; it would be nice to have code that runs in the browser, in Javascript or a variant such as Typescript.
+I see no reason to support PHP.
+Javascript is the language of the browser; it would be nice to have code that runs in the browser without need for any downloads; this would be in Javascript or a variant such as Typescript.

-There is also a `aima-lisp` project; in 1995 when we wrote the first edition of the book, Lisp was the right choice, but today it is less popular.
+There is also a `aima-lisp` project; in 1995 when we wrote the first edition of the book, Lisp was the right choice, but today it is less popular (currently #31 on the TIOBE index).

 What languages are instructors recommending for their AI class?
-To get an approximate idea, I gave the query <tt>[norvig russell "Modern Approach"](https://www.google.com/webhp#q=russell%20norvig%20%22modern%20approach%22%20java)</tt> along with the names of various languages and looked at the estimated counts of results on various dates.
+To get an approximate idea, I gave the query <tt>[\[norvig russell "Modern Approach"\]](https://www.google.com/webhp#q=russell%20norvig%20%22modern%20approach%22%20java)</tt> along with the names of various languages and looked at the estimated counts of results on various dates.
 However, I don't have much confidence in these figures...

 |Language  |2004  |2005  |2007  |2010  |2016  |